datalayer/jupyter-ui/jep/README.md

 A base widget toolkit is in-scope of this JEP.
 Reactivity and collaborative are out-of-scope of this JEP.

-Although not desirable, it should be possible for a React.js widget to share a global state with a widget deveoper in another technology (Vue.js, Svelte...).
+It should be possible for a React.js widget to share a global state with a widget deveoper in another technology (Vue.js, Svelte...).
 This can be achieved by a adequate global state/store system that is not restricted a single technology (so should be `polyglot`).
 This can be defined in subsequent JEP.

-Reactivity so support features like [Jupyter Widgets](https://github.com/jupyter-widgets) can be defined in subsequent JEP.
+Reactivity to support features like [Jupyter Widgets](https://github.com/jupyter-widgets) can be defined in subsequent JEP.
+The current implementation of Jupyter Widgets relies on [Backbone.js](https://backbonejs.org) for which a successor would be welcome.
+We could imagine relying on the collaborative feature based on CRDT (Conflict-free replicated data types).

-Realtime collaboration, Local-first aplication are not in-scope for now.
+Realtime collaboration and local-first aplication are not in-scope for now but it is logical to mention that and depend on a CRDT solution (Y.js in use for now).

 Integration with the current Lumino extension system could be considered in the future.
-As this is a bit more comples to design, especially to support multiple technologies (not only React.js), we think a separated discussion will be better for that.
+As this is a bit more complex to design, especially to support multiple technologies (not only React.js), we think a separated discussion will be better for that.

 # Future possibilities